yesiamrocks/cssanimation.io/README.md

 **cssanimation.io** is a lightweight, modular **CSS animation library** designed for developers, designers, and UI ninjas.
 It provides over **300+ CSS and GSAP-powered plug-and-play animation** classes to bring your interfaces to life — from simple fades and zooms to dynamic letter effects and 3D transitions.

-You stay in control, just apply the [class names](./docs/cssanimation-reference.md) when and where you want them.
+You stay in control, just apply the [class names](./docs/cssanimation-reference.md) when and where you want them. **Zero setup.
-**Zero setup.
-No JavaScript required.
 Just clean, reusable animations.**

 ### Why Developers Love It